Saanity69xd/SaanityBot/README.md

 # SaanityBot
+    !!!
+The bot´s twitch name is now "triangBOT" !!!
     Dank Commands ↓ (Prefixes are "§" and "~")

     §ping                     | Reacts with Pong, if the bot is in the channel